jerakia/jerakia/doc/getting_started.md

 # Installation #

-Jacaranda is installed from a rubygem, simply;
+Jerakia is installed from a rubygem, simply;

-*IMPORTANT* jacaranda is not currently on rubygems due to a naming conflict with an inactive project.
+*IMPORTANT* jerakia is not currently on rubygems due to a naming conflict with an inactive project.
 Hopefully we will be able to use this namespace soon but in the mean time you will need to build the gem manually.

-`gem build jacaranda.gemspec`
+`gem build jerakia.gemspec`

 ...

-`gem install ./jacaranda*gem`
+`gem install ./jerakia*gem`

 # Configuration #

-## Jacaranda configuration file ##
+## Jerakia configuration file ##

-The first step is to create a basic configuration file for Jacaranda to tell it where to load policies, log data...etc
+The first step is to create a basic configuration file for Jerakia to tell it where to load policies, log data...etc

-    # mkdir /etc/jacaranda
+    # mkdir /etc/jerakia
-    # vim /etc/jacaranda/jacaranda.yml
+    # vim /etc/jerakia/jerakia.yml

 A basic configuration looks like:

     ---
-    policydir: /etc/jacaranda/policy.d
+    policydir: /etc/jerakia/policy.d
-    logfile: /var/log/jacaranda.log
+    logfile: /var/log/jerakia.log
     loglevel: info

 If you are going to use the encryption output filter provided by hiera-eyaml to enable you to use encrypted strings in your data, you can provide the keys here